baobabsoluciones/mango-ui/docs/components/README.md

 ### Props

   - `type (String, default: 'text')`: Specifies the type of input field (e.g., text, password).
+Not needed if selector.
   - `prependIcon (String)`: Specifies the icon to be prepended to the input field.
   - `appendIcon (String)`: Specifies the icon to be appended to the input field.
   - `prependInnerIcon (String)`: Specifies the icon to be prepended inside the input field.
   - `title (String)`: The title or label of the input field.
   - `placeholder (String)`: The placeholder text displayed in the input field when it is empty.
   - `prefix (String)`: The text or icon to be displayed as a prefix inside the input field.
   - `suffix (String)`: The text or icon to be displayed as a suffix inside the input field.
   - `rules (Array)`: An array of validation rules for the input field.
   - `modelValue (String, Number, Boolean)`: The value of the input field, typically bound using the     v-model directive.
+  - `isSelect (Boolean)`: If true, the component works like a v-selector
+  - `options` (Array): List of options if we use it like a selector.
+The array must contain {title: ..., value: ...}
+  - `defaultSelection`: String that defines the default selected option.
+Must be one of the titles of the options array.

 ### Usage